Machine learning glossary

-When the data are being used to predict a category, supervised learning is also called classification.
-Binary classification refers to predicting only two categories (for example assigning an image as a picture of either a 'cat' or a 'dog').
-Multiclass classification refers to predicting multiple categories (for example, when classifying an image as a specific breed of dog).
+When the data is used to predict a category, supervised machine learning task is called classification.
+Binary classification refers to predicting only two categories (for example, classifying an image as a picture of either a 'cat' or a 'dog').
+Multiclass classification refers to predicting multiple categories (for example, when classifying an image as a picture of a specific breed of dog).

 Coefficient of determination

-A single number that indicates how well data fits a model.
+In regression, an evaluation metric that indicates how well data fits a model.
+Ranges from 0 to 1.
+A value of 0 means that the data is random or otherwise cannot be fit to the model.
 A value of 1 means that the model exactly matches the data.
-A value of 0 means that the data is random or otherwise cannot be fit to the model.
 This is often referred to as r2, R2, or r-squared.

 double.
-Features define the important characteristics about the phenomenon being measured.
-For more information see the Feature article on Wikipedia.
+Features define the important characteristics of the phenomenon being measured.
+For more information, see the Feature article on Wikipedia.

-Feature engineering is the process of developing software that converts other data types (records, objects, …) into feature vectors.
-The resulting software performs Feature Extraction.
-For more information see the Feature engineering article on Wikipedia.
+Feature engineering is the process that involves defining a set of features and developing software that produces feature vectors from available phenomenon data, i.e., feature extraction.
+For more information, see the Feature engineering article on Wikipedia.

-Parameters of machine learning algorithms.
+A parameter of a machine learning algorithm.
 Examples include the number of trees to learn in a decision forest or the step size in a gradient descent algorithm.
-These parameters are called Hyperparameters because the process of learning is the process of identifying the right parameters of the prediction function.
-For example, the coefficients in a linear model or the comparison points in a tree.
-The process of finding those parameters is governed by the Hyperparameters.
-For more information see the Hyperparameter article on Wikipedia.
+Values of Hyperparameters are set before training the model and govern the process of finding the parameters of the prediction function, for example, the comparison points in a decision tree or the weights in a linear regression model.
+For more information, see the Hyperparameter article on Wikipedia.